agilord/aws_client/aws_client/README.md

 }
 ```

-## How to contribute
+## Contributing

-This library is not an official library from Amazon or Google.
+This is not an official library from Amazon or Google.
+It is developed on a
-It is developed by best effort, in the motto of _"Scratch your own itch!"_,
-meaning we have APIs here that we care about.
-Looking for contributions:

-- tests:

-  - never put AWS credentials inside the code
-  - read AWS credentials from environment variables in the beginning
-  - provide description what setup it needs upfront

-- API documentation

-- New API contribution:

-  - please open an issue ticket first about what you are planning to implement
-  - take a look at the implementation of the others, most of the API calls will be similar
-  - always include a link to AWS API docs
+best-effort basis; issues and pull requests are welcome.

 ## Links